yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 </p>

 Using ```YOLOv8```, we will get the bounding box of the region of interest and consecutively its **center**.
-We will used the centers as GPS Measurements that we had in the simulation before.
+We will use the centers as GPS Measurements that we had in the simulation before.
 We will still use the same Process Model we designed and update our estimates based on the center of the bounding boxes.

 ```python
   # Process the frame to get bounding box centers